milindsingh/magento2-grumphp/README.md

 # Magento2 GrumPHP
-GrumPHP configuration for Magento 2 Automated Quality Check
+GrumPHP configuration for Magento 2 Module Automated Quality Check

 ## What is GrumPHP ?